wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### What is Multi-version Studio?

-Multiple versions of Studio in a single environment allow you to build applications in either of the Studio versions, including WaveMaker 10.x and WaveMaker 11.x simultaneously.
+Multiple versions of Studio in a single environment allow you to simultaneously build applications in either of the Studio versions, including WaveMaker 10.x and WaveMaker 11.x.
 Application cards in Studio show Platform Version.

 ![multi-version studio](/learn/assets/converts-into-two-project-cards.png)

 ### Why do we include Multi-versioned Studio?

-With the WaveMaker 11 beta release, we moved to Java 11 from Java 8, which majorly impacts the CI/CD pipelines of your apps.
+With the WaveMaker 11 beta release, we moved to Java 11 from Java 8, which impacts your apps' CI/CD pipelines.

 Therefore, your CI/CD infrastructure must be migrated to Java 11 to build and deploy WaveMaker 11 apps.